 § 5.1.2 The period covered by each Application for Payment shall be one calendar month ending on the last day of the month, or as follows:

-T.
+The 26th day of the month to be the 25th day of the following month.

-§ 5.1.3 Provided that an Application for Payment is received by the Architect not later than the first day of a month, the Owner shall make payment of the certified amount to the Contractor not later than the day of the f month.
-If an Application for Payment is received by the Architect after the application date fixed above, payment shall be made by the Owner not later than () days after the Architect receives the Application for Payment.
+§ 5.1.3 Provided that an Application for Payment is received by the Architect not later than the first day of a month, the Owner shall make payment of the certified amount to the Contractor not later than the 27th day of the following month.
+If an Application for Payment is received by the Architect after the application date fixed above, payment shall be made by the Owner not later than Forty Five (45) days after the Architect receives the Application for Payment.

 (Federal, state or local laws may require payment within a certain period of time.)

 § 5.1.4 Each Application for Payment shall be based on the most recent schedule of values submitted by the Contractor in accordance with the Contract Documents.
 The schedule of values shall allocate the entire Contract Sum among the various portions of the Work.
 The schedule of values shall be prepared in such form and supported by such data to substantiate its accuracy as the Architect may require.
 This schedule, unless objected to by the Architect, shall be used as a basis for reviewing the Contractor’s Applications for Payment.

+This schedule shall not, however, be used for the pricing of change orders.

 § 5.1.5 Applications for Payment shall show the percentage of completion of each portion of the Work as of the end of the period covered by the Application for Payment.